Skip to main content

 Shows yellow text regions overlaid on the front and back matter pages, identifying the metadata fields

 Each page is identified by type (text, image, or mixed).
-Tesseract OCR runs and quality is scored with OCR_CONFIDENCE_THRESHOLD values.This produces raw text content but doesn’t preserve document structure or hierarchy.The extracted, unstructured text files are written to the diagnostic folder when SAVE_DIAGNOSTIC_FILES=true.
+Tesseract OCR runs and quality is scored with OCR_CONFIDENCE_THRESHOLD values.This produces raw text content but doesn’t preserve document structure or hierarchy.The extracted, unstructured text files are written to the diagnostic folder when SAVE_DIAG_TXT_PER_PG=true.

 3